 Kelly Canyon also has Fat Boy bikes made by Specialized that rent for $16 per hour, $30 for a half day, and $42 for a full day.
 Or bring your own fat-tire bike (tires must be at least 3.7 inches wide).

 Additional trails are planned for future winter and summer seasons.
 So stay tuned!

 Have a great time as you "SHRED THE CANYON".

-At the opening of the 2019-2020 winter season, Kelly Canyon Ski Resort is providing parking on Resort private property at no charge at the far west end of the lower parking lot to biking, hiking, cross country skiing, and snowshoe recreationists who only want to access the national forest on the road between the resort and the Y Junction, and who will not be using any other Resort facilities or trails.
+At the opening of the winter season, Kelly Canyon Ski Resort is providing parking on Resort private property at no charge at the far west end of the lower parking lot to biking, hiking, cross country skiing, and snowshoe recreationists who only want to access the national forest on the road between the Resort and the Y Junction, and who will not be using any other Resort facilities or trails.
+The Forest Service does not allow pets on the road between the resort and the Y Junction or within the Resort Special Use Permit Ski Area.
+The Resort does not allow pets in the parking areas or the private property of the Resort or anywhere within the Resort Special Use Permit Ski Area.
 Parking is at your own risk.
 The recreationists must cooperatively comply with the policies in the Resort Special Use Permit Ski Area and on Resort private property.
-No trailers, oversized vehicles, motorized recreational vehicles or pets are allowed in the parking area or anywhere else within the Resort Special Use Permit Ski Area (including the road between the Resort and the Y Junction) or on the private property of the Resort.
+No trailers, oversized vehicles, or motorized recreational vehicles are allowed in the parking area or anywhere else within the Resort Special Use Permit Ski Area.
 The parking and access to national forest are cooperative efforts between the Resort, Jefferson County, and the Caribou-Targhee National Forest.